 In return, our social media facilitates ongoing active engagement with scientists we’ve featured on our site and organisations we work with – CRIs, universities, National Science Challenges, Participatory Science Platform projects, museums, research labs, schools and individual educators.
 It also allows us to mine some of the excellent third-party resources and ideas that you all have.

 We are not a precious silo.
 There is so much excellent stuff out there, and educators need resources, but we know they don’t have a lot of time to be trawling the net and trying to fit together a myriad of often contradictory materials to create a class plan or lesson.
 Being active on social media means we’re up to date with all the new resources (and old goodies) coming through.
-We assess and add these to our curated content on Pinterest or the Pond, or we add it to the ‘Additional links’ box that you’ll find at the end of many of our resources.
+We assess and add these to our curated content on Pinterest or to collections using our website collections tool, or we add it to the ‘Additional links’ box that you’ll find at the end of many of our resources.

 If you’ve found a resource valuable or have created an activity that went off in class, let us know.
 Being able to repost and curate educator/expert trialled and tested materials is a win for all of us working in STEM education.

-Pinterest and Pond allow us to curate collections of resources grouped by concepts and themes – seasonal studies for each term, science happening in particular regions, grouping by science concept or curriculum thread or gross science that will hook the kids in!
+Our collections tool and Pinterest allow us to curate collections of resources grouped by concepts and themes – seasonal studies for each term, science happening in particular regions, grouping by science concept or curriculum thread or gross science that will hook the kids in.

-Need a set of resources on Pinterest or Pond?
-Just tweet, Facebook or email us!
+Need a set of resources on Pinterest or via our collections tool?
+Just tweet, Facebook or email us – we’d love to help!
+See the various ways of contacting us here.

 If you want to reach an audience, source class materials, meet a STEM expert, target a particular group of experts or educators or promote a project or an event, we have the infrastructure – a digital platform/website and active social media channels to do this for you.
 Most importantly, we have dedicated time set aside to do this work.